jsCommander/tsv-to-database/readme.md

   .pipe(new SqliteWriteStream(dataBaseName));
 ```

-This example download tsv file from imdb and write it at database.
+This example open download stream from imdb and write it at database.
+Filter function is used to filter only movies from stream.
 ```javascript
 const zlib = require('zlib');
 const request = require('request');